CyberSecuriTim/osTicket-post-install-config/README.md

 <h2>
  STEP 1: Access your created Windows 10 virtual machine (which has osTicket currently installed on it) hosted in Azure by establishing a remote desktop connection via its public IP address using your preferred Remote Desktop client.
+    - Don't forget to start/turn on your VM if you turned it off after the previous lab.
 </h2>

 <p>